isomerpages/moe-eliasparkpri/_departments/Mother Tongue Languages/Chinese.md

 <ul data-tight="true" class="tight">
 <li>
 <p>Chinese New Year Celebration <strong>（农历新年庆祝会）</strong>
-<br>Chinese New Year was celebrated on 28th January this year to promote the
+<br>The Chinese New Year Celebration promotes students’ understanding of Chinese
-understanding of Chinese traditions and customs.
-With a better understanding of this festival, students are more aware of the Chinese culture and the values behind the customs and traditions.</p>
+traditions and customs.
+Through this celebration, students learn about the significance of Chinese New Year and develop greater awareness of Chinese culture.
+With a better understanding of the festival, students are able to appreciate the values behind the customs and traditions associated with Chinese New Year.</p>
 </li>
 </ul>
 <div class="isomer-image-wrapper">